-In this tutorial we will show you how to install and configuration of Sails.js on your CentOS 7 server.
-For those of you who didn’t know, Sails.js is a MVC framework for Node.js similar to Ruby on Rails.
-It makes for developing modern applications very quickly, and is best suited for real-time applications like leaderboards and chat.
+In this tutorial, we will show you how to install and configuration of Sails.js on your CentOS 7 server.
+For those of you who didn’t know, Sails.js is an MVC framework for Node.js similar to Ruby on Rails.
+It makes for developing modern applications very quickly and is best suited for real-time applications like leaderboards and chat.